Jack Antonoff: Taylor Swift

 Antonoff co-produced all tracks from the standard edition of Swift's 2022 album Midnights and co-wrote eleven of the thirteen standard tracks, including the number-one single "Anti-Hero" and "Bejeweled", in which he appeared in the music video for the track.
 He co-wrote six songs and co-produced seven songs on Til Dawn Edition of Midnights and co-wrote and co-produced "You're Losing Me".
 Midnights was a commercial success across all consumption metrics: streaming, digital sales, and physical sales.
 It was the biggest-selling album in the U.S. that year.
 The album won Antonoff two Grammy Awards for Album of the Year and Best Pop Vocal Album in 2024.

 Antonoff was one of the songwriters and producers on Swift's 2024 album The Tortured Poets Department, co-writing ten songs and co-producing sixteen songs across the album's standard and double album editions, including the number-one single "Fortnight".
 The album broke numerous consumption records, leading publications to opine that it "cemented Swift as the biggest pop star this century by many metrics" and became the longest-leading chart topper of her career.

-Antonoff, however, did not participate on Swift's 2025 album The Life of a Showgirl, a controversial move among fans.
+In June 2026, Swift announced "I Knew It, I Knew You", an original song for Toy Story 5 that Antonoff produced and wrote with the artist.
+The single marks their first collaboration together since the record-breaking The Tortured Poets Department in 2024.

 Lorde

 In 2017, Antonoff co-wrote and produced Lorde's Melodrama which was released in June.
 USA Today described it as "the best pop album of 2017 so far".
 Rolling Stone praised Antonoff's production specifically, noting his use of "empty space to spectacular effect, [as] the arrangements veer from stark clarity to delirium."
 In support of the album, Antonoff appeared in the music video for its lead single, "Green Light".
 He then performed "Liability" alongside Lorde on Saturday Night Live.
 The album also received a nomination for the 2018 Grammy Award for Album of the Year.
 Beginning from 2018 until 2021, Antonoff co-wrote, produced, and performed on Lorde's third album Solar Power.
-However, Antonoff did not participate in Lorde's 2025 album Virgin.
-In a Rolling Stone interview, she said she is “very vibes-based” and that she “just has to trust when my intuition says to keep moving.”
+However, Antonoff did not participate on Lorde's 2025 album Virgin.
+In a Rolling Stone interview, she said she is "very vibes-based" and that she "just has to trust when my intuition says to keep moving."